Search

 Brick

 Water also carries salts into brick walls, either leached from cement in the mortar or percolated from the ground.
 As the water evaporates, salt crystals (florescence) form either on the surface of the brick (efflorescence) or within the pores of the brick (cryptoflorescence).
-Efflorescence is unsightly but does not usually damage brick by itself.
-Cryptoflorescence, however, can seal water into brick pores, causing expansion damage, or damage to the brick directly as the salt crystals expand.
+Efflorescence is unsightly but does not usually damage brick on its own.
+Cryptoflorescence, however, can seal water in brick pores, causing expansion damage or direct damage to the brick as the salt crystals expand.

 Sealing Concrete and Brick

 Sealing brick and concrete walls can prevent moisture from penetrating junctures exposed to severe weather.
-Exterior masonry coatings and sealers are considered to be water-repellant but not waterproof.
-Nevertheless, when properly applied, these compounds change the capillary angle of the pores in the face of the masonry wall from positive (suction) to negative (repellency).
-In certain situations, coatings and sealers can also bridge or fill hairline cracks or separations in the face of masonry walls and provide some protection from damaging freeze/thaw cycles.
+Exterior masonry coatings and sealers are considered water-repellent but not waterproof.
+Nevertheless, when properly applied, these compounds alter the capillary angle of the pores in the face of the masonry wall, changing it from positive (suction) to negative (repellency).
+In certain situations, coatings and sealers can also bridge or fill hairline cracks or separations in the face of masonry walls, providing some protection from damaging freeze-thaw cycles.

-Brick walls that are designed to shed water are most desirable.
+Ideally, brick and concrete masonry are designed to shed water.
 However, through-wall flashing provides the best defense against water penetration.
 Through-wall flashing is an impermeable membrane placed in the wall that extends from the sheathing, across the air space, and to the exterior of the brickwork.
 Properly installed flashing keeps water from penetrating through a wall face.
 Through-wall flashing at grade level prevents water from seeping into the upper section of a wall from the below-grade masonry.

 Proudly Serving